 The proposed technique addresses these problems by replacing the classic analog signal conditioning electronics with a software CDS thus reducing the complexity of analog circuitry in the front end.
 The front end will have a wide signal bandwidth and allow a very high analog to digital sample rate to be sustained on the signal.
 The analog signal conditioning is limited to a fixed gain stage, level shift, and anti-alias filtering to the Nyquist frequency determined by the sample rate.
-The sample rate will be in the order of 40 mega-samples / sec.
+The sample rate will be in the order of 80 mega-samples / sec.
 The processing of this over-sampled signal is then done with firmware in a digital signal processor.
-The advantages of this technique are noise, stabilising the signal chain, and limiting the bandwidth to the minimum required to extract and process the signal.
+The advantages of this technique are available to the user.
+This is achieved by reducing elements contributing noise, stabilising the signal chain, and limiting the bandwidth to the minimum required to extract and process the signal.